Cray-HPE/docs-sat/docs/release_notes/shasta_1.4_release_notes.md

 of `sat bootsys`:

 - More information about the BOS sessions, BOA jobs, and BOA pods is printed.
-- A command-line option, `--bos-templates`, and a corresponding config-file option, `bos_templates`, were added, and the `--cle-bos-template` and `--uan-bos-template` options and their corresponding config file options were deprecated.
+- A command-line option, `--bos-templates`, and a corresponding configuration file option, `bos_templates`, were added, and the `--cle-bos-template` and `--uan-bos-template` options and their corresponding configuration file options were deprecated.

 The following functionality has been removed from `sat bootsys`: